walter-learning/walter-test-ops/README.md

 #### Q3.1 : Sales from each team

-Our sales ops teams needs some insights to complete its reporting, they need the number of sales from each team as well as the amount, group by status to identify the number of unsubscription.
+Our sales ops teams needs some insights to complete its reporting, they need the number of sales (table `session`) from each team as well as the amount, group by status to identify the number of unsubscription.

 To test your implementation, use the following command :